PolyVessel/roboat_ros2/README.md

 ### Packages

 - `roboat_interfaces` - All the Message and Service definitions
-- `roboat_perception` - Nodes gathering information from the environemnt GPS, Radio, etc.
+- `roboat_perception` - Nodes gathering information from the environment (GPS, Radio, etc.)

 ### Development Environment